Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: Conclusion

 \section{Conclusion}

-In this paper, two algorithms that works in bottom-up manner and top-down manner are presented respectively.
-The bottom-up algorithm extends the subgraphs by absorbing neighbor vertices until the size of subgraph is $k$.
+In this paper, two algorithms that work in a bottom-up manner and a top-down manner respectively are proposed for mining connected induced subgraphs of a given cardinality.
+The bottom-up algorithm extends the subgraphs by absorbing neighbor vertices until the size of the subgraph is $k$.
 The top-down algorithm enumerates all the connected induced subgraphs by deleting so-called deletable vertices from large subgraphs.
-Experiments on benchmark graphs with different size confirmed the efficiency of the proposed algorithms.
+Experiments on real-world networks with different sizes confirmed the efficiency of the proposed algorithms.
+The proposed top-down algorithm can achieve up to 19x speedup over the state-of-the-art algorithms in cases of large cardinality.
+From an engineering point of view, the proposed algorithms are very practical as they can be used as the backbone of mining the subgraphs with interesting properties from networks in the area of bioinformatics, networks, and information retrieval.
+Future work will focus on theoretical perspectives by providing the delay of the top-down algorithm and the upper bound on the number of connected induced subgraphs of cardinality $k$.